pvnetto/minimeta/README.md

 # Minimeta

 Minimeta is a header-only, small and easy-to-use reflection library that generates **compile-time C++ type metadata**, while also containing **built-in serialization** utilities.
-The main difference between minimeta and other libraries is that it comes with a Clang Libtooling utility that can be used in a pre-build step to automatically generate all code necessary for the library to generate type metadata, unlike most of the other tools around, where you have to manually type in which fields you want it to generate.
-It's written in C++17, makes heavy use of template metaprogramming and constexpr shennanigans.
+The main difference between minimeta and other libraries is that it **comes with a Clang Libtooling utility** that can be used in a pre-build step to **automatically generate reflection code**, unlike most of the other tools around, where you have to manually type in which fields you want it to generate.
+It's written in C++17 and makes heavy use of template metaprogramming and constexpr shennanigans.

 ### Motivation

-The reason I wrote Minimeta is because pretty much every reflection library for C++ either has horrendous syntax or require a lot of manual typing, sometimes even both.
+The reason I wrote Minimeta is because pretty much every reflection library for C++ I've seen either has horrendous syntax or require a lot of manual typing, sometimes even both.
 Having to manually type things like versions, which fields to serialize etc is prone to human errors and bound to introduce bugs, so I've decided to make a library that solves both those problems, but still gives the user the option to do it manually, if he wants to.

 ### Use Cases